-The Creating Inclusive Cohorts (CIC) Program seeks to recruit excellent students with diverse ethnic, racial, economic, and educational backgrounds and experiences.
+The Creating Inclusive Cohorts Training Program seeks to recruit excellent students with diverse ethnic, racial, economic, and educational backgrounds and experiences.
 CIC fellowships provide a stipend of $25,000 plus tuition, subsidized health insurance and dental care, in the first year of graduate school followed by four years of additional guaranteed funding as well as eligibility for four years of summer funding and have fees covered for the Graduate School Diversity Office Summer Institute.

 Interdisciplinary Center for the Study of Global Change Fellowships

 The Interdisciplinary Center for the Study of Global Change (ICGC) offers fellowships that provide financial support for graduate students at the University of Minnesota-Twin Cities.
 Nominees should have backgrounds and interests that identify them as outstanding students who are clearly committed to the interdisciplinary study of the global south in the context of global change.
 We encourage nomination of exceptionally capable students, especially from the global south and groups traditionally underrepresented in graduate education.

 Diversity of Views and Experiences Fellowships